market insights

 While everyone is focused on the clouds, let’s get you focused on the rainbow.

-While the average list price and close price remained relatively flat, homes closed for more under the list price than in previous months.
+While average list price and close price remained relatively flat, homes closed for more under list price than in previous months

 Data source: DMAR Real Estate Market Trends Report.
-I am a member of the DMAR Market Trends Committee which compiles and publishes the report.
+I am member of the DMAR Market Trends Committee that compiles and publishes the report.

 The Denver Metro Area encompasses 11 counties: Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, and Park.